Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question

 \subsection{Similarity-Based Methods}

 Similarity-based retrieval ranks questions or controls by textual relevance.
-Traditional lexical methods depend on vocabulary overlap and are sensitive to phrasing variation~\cite{robertson2009bm25}.
+Traditional methods depend on vocabulary overlap and are sensitive to phrasing variation~\cite{robertson2009bm25}.
 Neural retrieval methods embed queries and documents into dense vector spaces, enabling semantic similarity matching~\cite{reimers2019sbert,karpukhin2020dpr,khattab2020colbert}.

-Although effective for finding related questions, these methods do not explicitly model assessment intent, control domain, or evaluation scope.
+Although effective for finding related questions, these methods do not explicitly represent assessment intent and scope.
 In practice, this often yields results that are topically related but misaligned with the intended assessment objective, limiting their usefulness for constructing structured TPRA questionnaires.
 This limitation is also reflected in retrieval-augmented generation (RAG) systems, where retrieval quality strongly affects downstream performance, and semantically relevant but insufficiently structured context may remain misaligned with the underlying task intent \cite{DBLP:conf/nips/LewisPPPKGKLYR020}.
 Overall, similarity-based retrieval alone is insufficient for capturing the structured semantics required in TPRA.